 Thus you have multiplied the whole column by 3.

-- Multiply from Different Sheets in Excel (5 Methods)
+- How to Multiply from Different Sheets in Excel

-3. Use PRODUCT Function to Multiply a Column by a Constant
+3. Inserting PRODUCT Function for Multiplying a Column by a Constant in Excel

 Excel provides a built-in function called PRODUCT.